-The key threats to this area of grey shrubland are inadvertent fire events and the invasion of briar (a woody weed).
+The key threats to this grey shrubland area are inadvertent fire events and the invasion of briar (a woody weed).

 Rarity:

 The threatened environment classification identifies the Q2.2a environment to have 39.92 % indigenous vegetation cover remaining, with 5.07 % formally protected.